philippemerle/tosca-implementation-landscape/README.md

 ## TOSCA Implementation Landscape

-The **TOSCA Implementation Landscape** is depicted in the following big picture:
+The **TOSCA Implementation Landscape** is depicted in the following big picture (click on it to enlarge it):

 ![TOSCA Implementation Landscape](https://raw.githubusercontent.com/philippemerle/tosca-implementation-landscape/main/TOSCA-Implementation-Landscape.png)